 - Ulcerative colitis

-DGL is available in form of tablets.
+DGL is available in the form of tablets.
 Generally, one 300 mg tablet is chewed slowly before or between meals, thrice a day.
-In case of mouth ulcers, 200 mg of DGL powder is mixed with 200 ml water.
+In the case of mouth ulcers, 200 mg of DGL powder is mixed with 200 ml water.
 This water is swished in the mouth for three minutes and then spit out.